-How Much Compensation Can I Claim for a Foot or Toe Injury in Glasgow?
+How Much Compensation Can I Claim for a Toe or Foot Injury in Glasgow?

 If you have suffered a toe or foot injury that was not your fault in the past three years, you may be able to claim compensation for your injuries.
-A foot or toe injury could be caused at work by a fall over boxed that had not been tidied away.
+A foot or toe injury could be caused at work in many ways, such as by tripping and falling over boxes that had not been tidied away.
 Construction and industrial workers who lift and handle heavy items can be at risk of injury from these items dropping onto their feet.
 Toes can be also be crushed by heavy industrial machinery.
 At the top end of the compensation scale will be a severely debilitating injury resulting in an amputation.

 Amputation of both feet £128,750 – £153,200

 Very severe foot injury £63,825 – £83,325 For a compensation award from this bracket, the injury must be permanent with severe pain experienced or a very serious permanent disability.

 Less serious than above but leading to continued pain from traumatic arthritis or risk of future arthritis Moderate £10,450 – £19,000

 Modest foot injury – Up to £10,450.
 Inculdes simple metatarsal fractures, ruptured ligaments, puncture wounds and the like.

 Amputation of all toes £27,750 – £42,600.
 The amount awarded depends on whether amputation was traumatic or surgical and effects on mobility.

 Amputation of great toe – in the region of £23,800

 Severe toe injuries £10,450 – £16,000.
 This is the appropriate bracket for severe crush injuries leading to amputation of one or two toes.
 Also includes partial amputation.